 Islam: In the year 615, the Prophet Mohammad, the founder of the new religion, sent a small group of his followers, including his daughter and her husband to Axum to seek refuge from the persecutions they were suffering in the hands of the rulers of Mecca.
 After these early contacts, Islam then began to enter Ethiopia on a larger scale through two points: the Dahlak Islands on the Red Sea and Zeila on the western coast of the Gulf of Aden.

 Ethiopia Travel & Tourism

 Ethiopia, a country located in the most eastern part of Africa, dates back to several thousands of years is a rich country in historical, cultural, adventure, natural, and archaeological attractions.
 Travelers can include one more of these places in their Ethiopia tours to admire this ancient nation.

-The cities of Ethiopia are as diverse as the landscapes of the country.
+Ethiopia is a country of contrasts and a must-visit destination for many travellers.
+Its cities are also as diverse as the landscapes of the country.
 Most tourists who visit Ethiopia start their tours from Addis Ababa.
 They take itineraries packed with optional Addis Ababa city tours depending on their interest.
 And if the traveler is a transit tourist who is simply passing through Ethiopia by making a brief or long stop at the airport, he will have a different selections of Addis Ababa airport layover tours which he can choose from to visit the city during his transit time.

 The mountains of Ethiopia are the source of the Nile River.
 You have the opportunity to experience an amazing diversity of wildlife by taking one of the optional Ethiopia wildlife safari tour packages depending on your interest.
 Ethiopia hosts 862 know bird species.
 This country is home to many endemic mammals as well.